The Purpose Wards

 The 31% Question

 At twelve weeks, 67% report improvement.
 At one year, 31%.
-The gap between those numbers contains everyone who found temporary purpose in the program itself and lost it again when the program ended — the Wards teaching people to depend on the Wards, a new institutional identity replacing the one that was taken.
+The gap between those numbers contains everyone who found temporary purpose in the program itself and lost it again when the program ended — the Wards teaching patients to depend on the Wards, a new institutional identity replacing the one that was taken.

-Analog as Therapy
+Analog as Product

 The deliberate absence of digital interfaces, the wooden furniture, the paper and pencils — the Wards define healing as the removal of corporate technology.
 But this is still a corporate space, designed by corporate psychologists, funded by corporate budgets.
 The analog aesthetic is itself a product of optimization: the most efficient way to make a broken person feel human again.

-• The Repeat Patients: Some patients cycle through the Wards multiple times — deprecated, rehabilitated, re-employed, deprecated again.
+- The Repeat Patients: Some patients cycle through the Wards multiple times — deprecated, rehabilitated, re-employed, deprecated again.
 The system generates its own repeat customers.
 Whether Nexus tracks the recidivism rate is unknown; whether they consider it a feature rather than a failure is the question nobody in the Wards wants to ask aloud.

-• The Blank Page: Every patient begins the craft therapy program with a blank page and a single pencil.
+- The Blank Page: Every patient begins the craft therapy program with a blank page and a single pencil.
 Some never make a mark.
 The counselors have a term for it — "pre-creative arrest" — but the patients have a simpler name: the proof.
 Proof that the deprecation took something that cannot be given back in twelve weeks.